-A hernia occurs when internal tissue or part of an organ pushes through a weakness in the wall of a body part that would usually hold it in place.
-A hiatal hernia occurs in the area where the food pipe narrows.
+A hiatal hernia occurs when internal tissue or part of an organ pushes through a weakness in the wall of the diaphragm, which is a membrane that keeps the organs of a person’s abdomen in place.

 In this article, we explain the causes and symptoms of a hiatal hernia and the treatment options available.